If you are a license owner or license admin, when you click on the Manage cog on the summary page you’ll see the detailed view for that product.

 You can invite as many users as you have licenses for the product.
-When you’ve reached the maximum number of invitations, you’ll see the message No license invites available at the top of the page, and the invitation functionality will be unavailable.
-In this scenario, you must first remove one of the existing identified users before you can invite another user.
+When you’ve reached the maximum number of invitations, you’ll see the message All licenses are currently in use above the list of allocated users, and the invitation functionality will be unavailable.
+In this scenario, you must first remove one of the existing allocated users before you can invite another user.

 Removing (deactivating) a user

 To remove an allocated user, click on the Remove button alongside their details in the list.
 Then confirm the removal by clicking the subsequently displayed Remove button to deactivate them.
 A message will be displayed confirming that the user has been removed.
 This has the same effect as someone deactivating the product on their computer.